 But have you ever received a thank you card from your favourite neighbourhood supermarket?
 What about a birthday card from your most beloved designer store?
 Your ideas need not be limited to the ordinary – think outside the box and go as wild as you can.
 Here are 10 examples of innovative customer loyalty programs to help inspire your brainstorming.

 People love special treatment.
 So receiving perks and incentives for purchasing from a business they’d buy from anyway, doesn’t hurt.
 As shown in the infographic below, 52% of loyal consumers will join a rewards or VIP program if one is offered to them.

 Remember, reciprocity works wonders.
-By treating your most loyal customers to special rewards, they’ll want to stick around and spend more.
+Treating your most loyal customers to special rewards will make them want to stick around and spend more.
 In fact, the Adobe Digital Index Report worked out that around 40% of US retail revenue comes from 8% of returning or repeat purchasers.

 Be sure to have a look at this post that discusses successful loyalty program examples including tiered, value-based, mobile app and many others followed by Shopify’s top 10 picks for the most innovative customer loyalty programs.
 Motivation is sure to strike.

 If you’re not a solopreneur, it’s unlikely that all your customers will interact with you directly.
 This makes it critical that you create incentives for support staff to provide outstanding service to customers.
 A study conducted by Objective Management Group found that up to 75% of sales reps are underperforming.

 Don’t take the chance that your reps are in this percentage.
 Ensure that they have every incentive to perform exceptionally well.
 Are they pleasant and helpful?
 How knowledgeable about your products and services are they?
 Is it possible to greet your most loyal customers by name?
 These seemingly insignificant gestures can go a long way in retaining your valued customers.